Ryan Jeffers Player Props: Twins vs. Mariners

-Ryan Jeffers -- hitting .364 in his past 10 games -- will be in action for the Minnesota Twins against the Seattle Mariners, with Logan Gilbert on the hill, on July 17 at 9:40 PM ET.
+After going 1-for-4 in his most recent game, Ryan Jeffers and the Minnesota Twins face the Seattle Mariners (who will start Luis Castillo) at 9:40 PM ET on Wednesday.

-He had a one-hit performance in his previous game (1-for-2) against the Athletics.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Ryan Jeffers Game Info & Props vs. the Mariners